-Whether you’re planning an event that’s big or small (in-keeping with social distancing requirements, of course), in aid of a local group that’s close to your heart or a national or international non-profit organization, use our guide to help you host a gambling fundraiser, legally.
+Whether you’re planning an event that’s big or small, in aid of a local group that’s close to your heart or a national or international non-profit organization, use our guide to help you host a gambling fundraiser, legally.

 Step 1: Choose A Charity

 If you haven’t already, it’s better to begin planning with a clear picture of what and who you want to raise funds for, rather than a vague idea.